mrgoodsire/AgeofAshes/Session_Notes.md

 #### We split the loot money into 5 SP and 4 GP and sell the following:
  - Calmont's Leather armor 5 SP each

-Trini describes a treasure hunt to Hal who goes on it? **Ask Tyler for details**
+Trini describes a treasure hunt to Hal to lead to treasures hidden by Lamond Breachton.
+She described the book and page.
+An infrastructure book and the page describes attractions around the town.
+Hal must go on this hunt to find Lamond's treasures.

 Gus and I party with the Bramblebashers and Helba informs us of the secret passage to the lower levels.